faldor20/tree-sitter-roc/new_syntax.md

   - [ ] new autoderive syntax
   - [ ] remove abilities (probably put this off for a bit)
 - [ ] custom record syntax
-- [ ] string interpolation within pattern matching
+- [x] string interpolation within pattern matching
 - [ ] ... for todo
 - [ ] for loop syntax
-- [ ] new ident type for _ suffixed shadowable variables
+- [x] new ident type for _ suffixed shadowable variables
+- [x] new ident type for effecctful variables

 # general changes
 - [ ] new ident type for effectful functions (! suffix)